Bow, London: Victorian period (1837 to 1901)

 In 1843 the engineer William Bridges Adams founded the Fairfield Locomotive Works, where he specialized in light engines, steam railcars (or railmotors) and inspection trolleys, including the Fairfield steam carriage for the Bristol and Exeter Railway and the Enfield for the Eastern Counties Railway.
 The business failed and the works closed c.
 1872, later becoming the factory of Bryant and May.

 Bow was the headquarters of the North London Railway, which opened its locomotive and carriage workshops in 1853.
 There were two stations, Old Ford and Bow.
-During World War 2 the North London Railway branch from Dalston to Poplar through Bow was so badly damaged that it was abandoned.
+During World War II the North London Railway branch from Dalston to Poplar through Bow was so badly damaged that it was abandoned.

 Bow station opened in 1850 and was rebuilt in 1870 in a grand style, designed by Edwin Henry Horne and featuring a concert hall that was 100 ft and 40 ft.
 This became The Bow and Bromley Institute, then in 1887 the East London Technical College and a Salvation Army hall in 1911.
 From the 1930s it was used as the Embassy Billiard Hall and after the war became the Bow Palais, but was demolished in 1956 after a fire.

 The London E postcode area was formed in 1866, with the E3 sub-division in 1917.

 A statue of William Ewart Gladstone stands outside Bow Church.
 It was donated in 1882 by Theodore H. Bryant, part-owner of the Bryant and May match factory.

+Bow is also the setting of The Big Bow Mystery (1892), a detective novel by Israel Zangwill, which is often cited as an early example of a “locked-room” mystery in British crime fiction.